Hawke's Bay has 841 new cases of Covid, 23 people in hospital

 Hawke's Bay recorded its first Covid-related death on Thursday.

-Ministry of Education latest update on the number of schools, kura and Early learning Services (ELS) in the region managing recently notified Covid cases included-54 schools (primary, intermediate, secondary) and 41 Early Learning Services.
+The Ministry of Education's latest update on the number of schools, kura and early learning Services (ELS) in the region managing recently notified Covid cases included 54 schools (primary, intermediate, secondary) and 41 early learning services.

 All numbers were as of March 17, 10.30am.